The Hidden Puppet Master: Predicting Human Belief Change in Manipulative LLM Dialogues: Background and Related Work

 \subsection{Detecting Manipulation}

 Early computational work on persuasion focused on linguistic features of argumentation \citep{anand_believe_2011, iyer_unsupervised_2019} and prosocial persuasion strategies in human dialogue \citep{wang_persuasion_2019}.
 Recent years have seen a surge in benchmarks for manipulation and persuasion detection spanning three areas: deception in multi-agent interaction \citep{su_ai-liedar_2025}, manipulation in dialogue \citep{wang_mentalmanip_2024, sheshanarayana_claim_2025, khanna_self-percept_2025, contro_chatbotmanip_2025}, and persuasion across modalities and domains \citep{dimitrov_semeval-2024_2024, ma_communication_2025, huang_manitweet_2024}.
 Notably, \citet{contro_chatbotmanip_2025} find that manipulation often emerges even under seemingly benign prompts, and \citet{liu_llm_2025} demonstrate that LLMs can be steered toward unethical persuasion strategies in multi-turn settings.
 However, the majority of these benchmarks remain disconnected from real human behavioral outcomes; notable exceptions are \citet{durmus2024persuasion}, who show that frontier models approach human-level persuasiveness on emerging policy topics, and more recently \citet{sabour_human_2025} and \citet{hewitt_deliberationbench_nodate}, the latter finding that LLM-induced opinion change aligns directionally with deliberative polling outcomes across political topics.
+Additionally, \citet{pauli-etal-2025-measuring} benchmark LLMs' capacity to generate persuasive language across multiple dimensions, providing complementary evidence that model-generated text carries measurable persuasive force.